pabra/dvb-browser/README.md

 * [dvbjs] becomes too big for a browser app using mobile network
 * searched for a project to play with [Vue.js]

-There is always the current master version running at [https://dvb.peppnet.de]().
+The compiled and packed current version can be accessed at [dvb.peppnet.de](https://dvb.peppnet.de).
+The source code can be found on [github](https://github.com/pabra/dvb-browser).

 Please do not use this app/service if accurate data is absolutely important to you.
 This is all pretty beta currently.